Retail Sales in Hong Kong

 Hong Kong - Retail Sales

-On a seasonally-adjusted, three month-moving-average basis, retail sales volume in the May-July period fell 5.5% from the preceding three-month period ending in April, which posted a 2.8% decrease in the April-June period.
-Overall, the annual average variation in retail sales volume continued to slip, from growth of 0.3% in the 12 months up to June to a 1.3% decline in the period ending July.
-Looking ahead, private spending will likely remain depressed as a prolonged slowdown in the mainland and the trade war between China and the U.S weighs heavily on the external sector.
+On a seasonally-adjusted, three-month moving average basis, retail sales volume in the June-August period fell 13.9% from the preceding three-month period ending in May, which posted a 5.5% fall in the May-July period.
+Overall, the annual average variation in retail sales volume continued to dip, from a 1.3% decline in the 12 months up to July to a 4.1% fall in the period ending August.
+Moreover, tourist arrivals from mainland China were down roughly 42% year-on-year in August, compounding the woes of luxury good sales—which depend heavily on purchases from visitors.